zelaki/Reading-Diffusion/README.md

-**Discovering Interpretable Directions in the Semantic Latent Space of Diffusion Models** \
+**Discovering Interpretable Directions in the Semantic Latent Space of Diffusion Models** :zap: \
 *René Haas, Inbar Huberman-Spiegelglas, Rotem Mulayoff, Tomer Michaeli* \
 [[Paper](https://arxiv.org/abs/2303.11073)] \
 PCA on h-space (like in GANSpace papar) can provide interpretable directions.
-Further directions for a specific sample can be found by geting the self singular values of the SVD of Jicobian $J_t = \frac{\partial e_\theta}{h_t}$
+Further directions for a specific sample can be found by geting the right singular values of the SVD of Jicobian $J_t = \frac{\partial e_\theta}{h_t}$

-**Self-Discovering Interpretable Diffusion Latent Directions for Responsible Text-to-Image Generation** \
+**Self-Discovering Interpretable Diffusion Latent Directions for Responsible Text-to-Image Generation** :zap: \
 *Hang Li, Chengzhi Shen, Philip Torr, Volker Tresp, Jindong Gu* \
 [[Paper](https://arxiv.org/abs/2311.17216)] \
-Add an learnable vector to h-space.
-This vector is assosiated with an attribut of intrest (e.g. smile).
+Add a learnable vector to h-space.
+This vector is assosiated with an attribute of intrest (e.g. smile).